t-moe/carme-linux/README.md

 - Clone the repository.
 - Install the required software packages.
 - Plug in your carme-m4.
+- Don't forget to add yourself to the group 'dialout' by invoking "gpasswd -a ${USER} dialout"

 #### using make

 Build software: make all
 Debug software: make debug
 flash software: make flash